microluxe20/microluxe20/src/markdown/microluxe20_handbook.md

 **Baleful Polymorph:**  Transforms subject into a harmless animal.

 **Call Lightning Storm:**  Calls a lightning storm into an area with a 5ft. radius.
-Lightning bolts come down from the sky dealing 5d6 damage once per round for 1 round/level.
+Lightning bolts rain from the sky dealing 3d12 + 1/level damage once per round for 1 round/level.

 **Insect Plague:**  Up to 6 Locust Swarms (21 HP, 18 AC, slow, 2d6 attack) attack creatures for 10 rounds/level.

-**Transmute Rock to Mud:**  Transforms 2 10ft.
-Cubes/level of rock into mud.
+**Transmute Rock to Mud:**  Transforms 2 10ft. cubes/level of rock into mud.

-**Wall of Fire:**  Creates a 20ft. wall of fire, dealing 2d4 fire damage.
-Passing through the wall deals 2d6 damage +1/level.
+**Wall of Fire:**  Creates a 20ft. wall of fire, dealing 3d12 fire damage.
+Passing through the wall deals 3d6 damage +1/level.

 ### 6th-Level Druid Spells

-**Fire Seeds:**  Creates Acorn Grenades (1d6 fire damage/level divided among up to 4 seeds) that explode in a 10ft. radius and ignite combustibles.
+**Fire Seeds:**  Creates Acorn Grenades (1d12 fire damage/level divided among up to 4 seeds) that can be thrown up to 60ft. and explode in a 10ft. radius, igniting combustibles and other flammable objects within range.

-**Live Oak:**  Transforms an Oak tree into a treant guardian.
+**Live Oak:**  Transforms an Oak tree into a treant.

 **Move Earth:**  Magically dig trenches or build hills, in an area with up to a 50ft. radius and up to 10ft. deep.